Some lower bounds for the maximal number of A-singularities in algebraic surfaces. II

 \section{Abstract}

-Algebraic surfaces in the complex projective space with a high number of $A$-type singularities have been presented in a recent paper.
-We extend the construction in order to obtain lower bounds for the maximal number of $A$ singularities for certain additional cases.
+Algebraic surfaces in the complex projective space with a large number of $A$-type singularities have been presented in a recent paper.
+We extend the construction in order to obtain new lower bounds for the maximal number of $A$ singularities.